-Learn how to configure Managed OS for macOS for your fleet.
+Learn how to configure Managed OS for macOS for your supervised device fleet.

 Enabling Managed OS for macOS in your Library

 Deploying and enforcing an OS version is as easy as adding an OS to your library and assigning it to a Blueprint.
 Follow the steps below.

 - Navigate to Library in the left-hand navigation bar.

 - Select Add New in the upper right-hand corner.